mleimer/tms-next-intl-crodwin/README.md

 - GitLab & GitHub integrations syncing and creating MR / PRs as required pending implementation Q2/2024
 - No Multi-branch support
 - UX to view screenshots for a translation within Tolgee is not that good / helpful
+- Build required to deploy new translations, but deploying to a CDN is possible (at a charge 10/25$/month)

 ## Pricing
 https://tolgee.io/pricing/self-hosted#pricing-toggle